 Bake for 25-30 minutes or until top is light golden brown.
 Serve warm and enjoy!
 Leftovers can be stored in refrigerator and warmed up.

-Recipe by Amie Valpone of The Healthy Apple.
+Recipe by Amie Valpone.
 Please do not reprint this recipe without our permission.
 If you’d like to feature this recipe on your website, please rewrite the directions and link to this recipe as the original source.
 Thank you.